Dosa (a rice and lentil based recipe)

 - In some places, water can be “hard” which can kill natural yeast from forming in your batter.
 If you think that’s an issue for you, use filtered water.

 - The batter craves warmth so I usually keep my batter in the oven with nothing but the oven light on to help it ferment.
-Additionally, after the batter is made, I will use an immersion blender or my hands to mix the batter to run some more warmth through the batter.

 - If you don’t live in a warm climate or have an oven light, a heating pad on low setting is reliable.

 - I only add salt AFTER the batter has fermented.
 Salt can slow down fermentation so it’s a safer bet to add afterwards.

 - The batter consistency should be pourable.
 If it is too thick and gloppy, it won’t have room to rise.
 If it’s too thin, it just won’t rise well.
 It’s like a slightly thinner pancake batter.

 - Worst case scenario if you’ve fermented your batter for the max 24 hours (ideally it rises in 12-24 hours), then you can salvage your batter by mixing 2 tbsp warm water + 1 tsp sugar + 1 tsp yeast.
 Let this proof and then mix into the batter